cerner/terra-framework/packages/terra-form-validation/docs/MaxLengthInput.md

 }
 ```

-And with that we have created an input that is required and has max length of 7 characters.
-This showed how to make the validate function by yourself, but if we wanted to we could shorten the code a bit more under the validateLength function through the use of `terra-form-validation`'s FormValidationUtil class like so.
+We have created an input that is required and has max length of 7 characters by creating our own validate function.
+For ease of use, Terra provides utils for common validation use cases.
+In this case, we can use the `validateLength` function.

 ```javascript
 import FormValidationUtil from 'terra-form-validation';